 3 Bad Men (1926) Director: John Ford

-Maybe it is my own love of sweeping landscapes in old Westerns, but 3 Bad Men is a great film, enjoyable from all points of view.
+Maybe it’s my own love of sweeping landscapes in old Westerns, but I thought 3 Bad Men is a great film, enjoyable from all points of view.
 A triumphant epic, though not as successful as Ford’s earlier silent Western, The Iron Horse, however it is still a great film.
 It is the last of Ford’s silent films and his final Western until essentially reviving the genre with Stagecoach in 1939.

 Early cinema was filled with the Western archetype and its accompanying tropes: trains, cowboys, stagecoaches, Indians, covered wagons, and so on.
 Audiences were enthralled by the American pioneering spirit.
 However, by the late 1920s and early 1930s, Western films had become a box office dud.
 John Ford, the master of the early Hollywood Western, and one of the greatest directors of all time, had made several stellar Western films in the 1920s including the epic The Iron Horse, which told a glamorized story of the construction of the transcontinental railroad.
 Most of his silent films are sadly now lost but he led a long and storied career in Hollywood.
 He even claimed he was an extra, playing a klansman, in Griffith’s Birth of a Nation.
 He worked on various films for his brother as a stage-hand and eventually directed his own movies.
 As a director, he would later receive praise as a master being the favorite of other great directors like Ingmar Bergman or Orson Welles.